 • To support EOF scholarships and other Montclair State Foundation endeavors

 • To sponsor and/or co-sponsor an annual Black History Month event

 • To engage the Montclair State community on issues that impact our Diaspora

 Black History Month – The Jersey Four at Montclair State University – February 16

-The Black Alumni Advisory Council is pleased to invite you to a special program developed for Black History Month.
-Join us for a panel with The Jersey Four, moderated by Jason Williams, Montclair State University Professor of Justice Studies, on Wednesday, February 16, at 5:00 p.m.
+The Black Alumni Advisory Council hosted a special program for Black History Month in 2021.
+The Jersey Four held a discussion panel moderated by Jason Williams, Montclair State University Professor of Justice Studies on February 16, 2021.

 In 1998, Rayshawn Brown, Jarmaine Grant, Keshon Moore and Danny Reyes, known as The Jersey Four, were headed to North Carolina to go after their dreams of attending a four-year college and playing professional basketball.
 But their dreams ended when they became victims of a police shooting during a traffic stop on the New Jersey Turnpike.
 23 years later, racial profiling continues as the cries for social justice get louder.

 Over those 23 years, The Jersey Four have been actively committed to the work of social justice and community charity.
 They are examples of strength, growth, perseverance and survival.
 They have worked with major nonprofit organizations in the Tri-State Area, and today are officially incorporated with their own J4 Pass 2 Assist Foundation.
 They remain committed to giving back within their communities and fighting for social justice for all.